bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 vector, there are many kinds of vector.
 It turns out that `std::list` is also just a kind of linked list, the are many kinds of linked lists.

-Linked lists are data structures that are implemented as a chain of nodes where each node stores a value and one or more pointers to adjacent nodes.
+Linked lists are dynamic-size data structures that are implemented as a chain of nodes.
+Each node stores a value and one or two pointers to adjacent nodes.

+A list has a header (consisting of the local parts, at fixed offsets from the list object address) and the chain of nodes (the remote parts).
+The chain is accessed through at least one pointer in the header.

 Like extent based data structures e.g. `std::vector`, linked lists expose a sequence of values.
 The differences are in terms of trade-offs for the cost of